 It takes just 5 ingredients (salt and pepper don’t count!), less than 10 minutes using the pressure cooker part of your Instant Pot, and you’re good to go.

-The recipe uses jar sauce, which makes a busy weeknight that much easier for us moms.
+The recipe uses a jar sauce, which makes a busy weeknight that much easier for us moms.
 Plus, it is vegetarian with hidden vegetables, making it a healthy meal for the kids as well.

 You May Also Like: